Jaxsbr/python_project_starter/code_templates/README.md

-# $PROJECT_NAME$
+# %PROJECT_NAME%

 ## Package Management

-1. Add any Python packages you require in your project
+1. Add any Python packages you require to `requirements.txt`
 2. Activate the virtual environment from the project root directory: `source .venv/bin/activate`
 3. Install the packages: `pip install -r requirements.txt`